andrew-schenk/Careers/Technical_1_Backend.md

 id | name

-Write a query that fetches all unique email domains and counts them for circle name 'Retailer'.
+Write a sql query that fetches all unique email domains and counts them for circle name 'Retailer'.
 Email data should be considered valid format.  e.g. 'john@example.com'

 Expected Result format